-- 1851 Fellowships – postdoctoral fellowships funding for three years, - deadline typically in March.
+- 1851 Fellowships – postdoctoral fellowships funding for three years, - deadline typically in January.

-- Leverhulme Trust Early Career Fellowships – postdoctoral fellowships for three years, expression of interest deadline is in December.
-Expected internal University application deadline is in January.
+- Leverhulme Trust Early Career Fellowships – postdoctoral fellowships for three years, expression of interest deadline is in November.

-- EPSRC postdoctoral fellowships – please note that these are available only in select priority areas, currently (November 2020) Mathematical Sciences and Energy Themes, synthetic biology and “Stephen Hawking’s area of research”, rolling deadline.
+- EPSRC postdoctoral fellowships – available only in select priority areas, currently Mathematical Sciences and Energy Themes, synthetic biology and “Stephen Hawking’s area of research”, rolling deadline.

 - Marie Curie fellowships – deadline typically in September.

-- Stephen Hawking Fellowships – these are four year fellowships in theoretical physics with a strong public engagement component.
+- Stephen Hawking Fellowships – these are three year fellowships in theoretical physics, rolling deadline.

-- Royal Society Newton fellowships – for applicants from outside the UK for a postdoctoral stay of up to two years.
+- Royal Society Newton fellowships – for applicants from outside the UK for a postdoctoral stay of three years, deadline in March.

 Advanced fellowships (5 years and more, funding the position of the fellow):

 - Ernest Rutherford Fellowships – deadline typically in September, with internal demand management (only a limited number of applications is allowed per University).
 Research must be in the remit of STFC.
 Funds the position of the fellow.
 Internal expression of interest deadline typically end of July each year.

 - Royal Academy of Engineering Fellowships – five-year fellowships for early career researchers up to four years after their PhD.
 Deadline typically in September.
-Applications are subject to demand management, deadline for expression of interest by 15 July each year.
+Applications are subject to demand management, deadline for expression of interest typically in July each year.
 Award budget capped at £500k.